Purelymail

 The following documentation can also be found on the Add New Domain page but is reproduced here for your convenience.
 View it there to see the value of your DNS ownership record.

-To use a domain with Purelymail, you'll need to add at least three DNS (Domain Name System) records to it.
-These prove you own the domain, tell the world to send all your email to our servers, and allow us to send email on your behalf.
+As described above, you need to add some DNS records to your domain.
 The company you bought your domain from will have instructions on how to add DNS records, and should be able to help you if you get stuck.
-If not, our support might be able to help.

 For a quick explanation of what DNS is and what these records do: